 A festival dedicated to the weirdly addictive and mouth-numbing spice from China’s Sichuan district.
 Chefs from Japan and China will be serving up tempting plates to showcase the spice, with a wide range of styles and dishes available.

-There will be cultural performances including opera, along with a lottery announced at 3:30 pm on Saturday (prizes include flights with ANA to Sichuan).
-To apply, you can enter on the website, but you must be present at the announcement to clain your prize if you are selected.Organizers may cancel events, alter schedules, or change admission requirements without notice.
+There will be cultural performances and a lottery.
+You can apply for the lottery on the official website.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.